theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/misc-deltaq.md

 ### Executing DeltaQ in Parallel

-When extracting multiple DataSources in parallel it is recommended to use separate RFC destinations, e.g. XTRACT01, XTRACT02, etc.<br>
+When extracting multiple DataSources in parallel it is recommended to use separate RFC destinations, e.g., XTRACT01, XTRACT02, etc.<br>
 Parallel execution of DataSources with an identical RFC destination is possible, but not recommended.